Worried about boredom over Thanksgiving break in Champaign-Urbana? We’re here to HELP!

 Where: Urbana Free Library; Champaign Public Library; Mahomet Public Library; Tolono Public Library; Rantoul Public Library and many more

 How Much: Free.
-Many of our area libraries continue to offer take-and-make craft kits while programming is on hold.
-Pick out some new books (or movies) to keep your time at home interesting for your kids.
+Pick out some new books or movies to keep your time at home interesting for your kids.
 Some even have equipment like 3D printers you can check out (we’re looking at you, Urbana!)

 What: Explore local museums